grokify/go-idmef/README.md

 ## Usage

+There are two sets of Message structs, one for authoring and one for parsing.
+The reason is due to Go's lack of support for parsing XML with tag prefixes.

 ### Authoring

 Use the `go-idmef` (`idmef`) package structs to create the `idmef.Message` struct and then call `xml.Marshal()` or `idmef.Message.Bytes()`.